Corporal

 Corporal is a military rank in use by the armed forces of many countries.
 It is also a police rank in some police services.
 The rank is usually the lowest ranking non-commissioned officer.
-In some militaries, the rank of corporal nominally corresponds to commanding a section or squad of soldiers.
+In some militaries, the rank of corporal nominally corresponds to commanding a section or squad of soldiers (typically ranging from two to sixteen soldiers and called "corporal's guard").